eternapravin/emlo4-session-05-eternapravin-fromscratch/README.md

 ### Mandatory Requirements
 - Start from the repository of previous Session
 - Start using Cursor!
-- Create a eval.pyLinks to an external site. with its config that tests the model given a checkpoint
+- Create a eval.py with its config that tests the model given a checkpoint
-- Integrate the infer.pyLinks to an external site. you made in last session with hydra
+- Integrate the infer.py you made in last session with hydra
 - Make sure to integrate codecov in your repo, should be atleast 70%
 - Push the Docker Image to GHCR, should show up in Packages section of your repo